 The 160km Hauraki Rail Trail showcases New Zealand’s rich pioneering history against a backdrop of stunning rural and mountain scenery.
-This 160km ride makes a great 3-4 day ride and stretches from Miranda and Thames on the Coromandel Peninsula to the historic Waikino Railway Station and Waihi in the east, and the spa town of Te Aroha to the south.
-This easy to ride Grade 1 trail is suitable for all ages, abilities and fitness levels.
+This easy, flat Great Ride makes a relaxing 3-4 day adventure, cruising from Miranda through to Thames in the north, to the historic Waikino Railway Station and Waihi in the east, and the spa town of Te Aroha to the south.
+This simple to follow Grade 1 trail is suitable for all ages, abilities and fitness levels.
+Perfect for e-bikes.

 The Hauraki Rail Trail follows two historic rail lines, combining spectacular scenery with a glimpse into the area’s rich gold mining past.
 Its easy gradient makes it perfect for relaxed riding and family adventures.

 The Hauraki Rail Trail is divided into four sections – Pukorokoro-Miranda to Thames | Thames to Paeroa | Paeroa to Waikino Station and Waihi | Paeroa to Te Aroha.
 With a fifth section from Te Aroha to Matamata coming soon.